-The white grape comes from Greece, probably from the island Crete, Synonyms are Bechleri, Begleri, Beghleri, Dafnato and Daphnato.
-It is believed that the variety (among many others) for the production of the famous Malvasia wines was used as early as the 13th century by the historic Greek port Monemvasia shipped out or exported.
-Made in 2007 DNA analysis the long-held assumption was refuted that they were with the sort Athiri Aspro identical.
-Rather, it is identical with the Begleri cultivated in the Cyclades and with the variety Vidiano closely related.
-Maybe the red-berry Begleri Kokkino is a color mutation from Thrapsathiri.
-The variety produces aromatic, acidic white wines with tropical fruit flavor and is considered the "Greek version of Sauvignon Blanc".
-For the most part, she is considered a blending partner for the nobler Assyrtiko used.
-The variety will be on some Aegean islands, the Cyclades and up Peloponnese grown.
-In 2010, only 31 hectares were reported.
+The white grape variety comes from Greece, probably from the island Crete, Synonyms are Bechleri, Begleri, Beghleri, Dafnato and Daphnato.
+It is believed that the variety (among many others) is famous for the production Malvasia wines was used by the historic Greek port as early as the 13th century Monemvasia were shipped or exported from.
+By done in 2007 DNA analysis the long-held assumption that she was wrong with the variety was refuted Athiri Aspro be identical.
+Rather, it is identical to the Begleri variety grown in the Cyclades and to the variety Vidiano closely related.
+The red berry Begleri Kokkino may be a colored one mutation by Thrapsathiri.
+The variety produces aromatic, acid-stressed white wines with aromas of tropical fruits and is considered the "Greek version of Sauvignon Blanc".
+It is usually used as a cutting partner for the nobler Assyrtiko used.
+The variety is on some Aegean islands, the Cyclades and up Peloponnese grown.
+In 2010, only 31 hectares were designated.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012